 Famous last words.
 In Thor: Ragnarok (2017), Loki and Thor reluctantly become allies after they are stranded on Sakaar with the Grandmaster (played by Jeff Goldblum).

 Loki argues that he does not want to do this routine to get out, but after a quick scene shift, the audience sees Thor staggering, bearing the weight of his brother on his shoulders in what is the clear beginning of the “Get Help” routine.

-This funny line shows that even the calculating Loki is sometimes no match for the charm (and sheer brute strength of his brother).
+This funny line shows that even the calculating Loki is sometimes no match for his brother’s charm (and sheer brute strength).
 It also gives us a deeper insight into their relationship.

-Although much of the MCU focused on Thor and Loki as antagonists, they were clearly close at one point, at least close enough to develop their own routines for running away from danger.
+Although much of the MCU focused on Thor and Loki as antagonists, they were close at one point, at least close enough to develop their routines for running away from danger.

 7. “You were made to be ruled.
 In the end, you will always kneel.”

 Before Loki becomes the charming, wisecracking antihero of the MCU, he is a genuinely terrifying villain in Avengers (2012).

 In this scene, he completes his takeover of Earth by forcing a group of civilians to kneel to him.
 One older man, remembering another time in Germany when a power-hungry maniac tried to make people kneel to him, refuses.

 This line shows us how terrifying and cruel Loki can be.
 All he cares about at this point is making others bow to his will, and he won’t stop at violence against innocent people to get his way.

 8. “What, because I am the monster parents tell their children about at night?”